DejayRezme/WoWStarter/readme.md

 * Now launches either "Wow.exe" or "WowClassic.exe" depending on which one is found
 * You can now define multiple installPaths set "\_retail\_" folders in the WoWStarter.json file
 * After running WoWStarter once there is now a valid customLayout defined you can tweak in the config file
+* Added ability to configure the hotkey in the config file

 ## Todo